 Review our Resources tab for advice about applications, essays, interviews and more.
 We hope these resources allow you to think about how some of these ONSF opportunities might provide building blocks or “prototype activities” for your future plans and applications.

-Finally, look at the STEM Research Career Award and Udall Scholarships which are open to sophomores as well as juniors.
+Finally, look at the STEM Research Career Award and Udall Scholarship which are open to sophomores as well as juniors.
 Even if you don’t win in sophomore year, completing an application may help you prepare to be more competitive in junior year.

 If you’re a rising junior, our Getting Started section provides a comprehensive overview into ONSF programming.
 When you're ready, check out 8 Steps to Apply for a birdesye view into what is required during a U-M nominated application process.